What Kills Long-Distance Relationships: These 12 Things

 1. When you feel sad in the relationship

-But if the prospect of meeting or talking to your partner doesn’t get you excited, if you see their calls and you don’t feel like picking up, or if your specific love language is not satisfied due to the distance, then that shows you are in an unhappy relationship, and it is better not to drag it on.
+If you feel sad about the fact that you miss your boo, you can at least do something about it.
+You can talk to them, see them through video calls, and meet up whenever possible.
+But if the prospect of meeting or talking to your partner doesn’t get you excited or if you see them calling you and don’t feel like answering them, that shows you are in an unhappy relationship and it is better not to drag it on.

 2. When you and your partner have different goals